sy77777en/video_annotation_folk/labels_markdown/cam_setup/focus/start_with/index.md

 - A shot starting with the background in focus and a shallow depth of field.

-- A video opening with the background sharp while other areas are softened.
+- The camera opening with the background sharp while other areas are softened.

 - A sequence beginning with a focused background and blurred surroundings.

 - A shot where the background is the focal point with selective focus.

-- A video that starts with the background clearly in focus.
+- The camera starts with the background clearly in focus.

 - A shot with background emphasis and softened surrounding elements.

-- A video beginning with background clarity and a shallow depth effect.
+- The camera beginning with background clarity and a shallow depth effect.

 - A scene that opens with the background as the main focus.